mshakya/PiReT-OME/README.md

 ##Dependencies
-PiReT run require fowllowing dependencies.
+PiReT run require fowllowing dependencies and in your path.

 ### Unix commands
 - sed